Emt12/command-base/README.md

 ## Future Plans
 - Making it an additional library.
 - Add more WPILIB like functionalities.
-- Port it into ESP-DIF framework and getting rid of Arduino framework.
+- Port it into ESP-DIF framework.

 ## File Structure
 ```